Nezha69/virus-nezha/README.md

 - From this option you can repair damaged device of your victm from that virus by just installing this anti-virus in his device.

 __UPDATE__ :
-- From this option you can update the infect script.
+- From this option you can update the virus script.

 __EXIT__ :
-- From this option you can exit from infect tool
+- From this option you can exit from virus tool

 ## SCREEN SHOTS [Termux]